aikar/commands/README.md

 See [Using ACF](https://github.com/aikar/commands/wiki/Using-ACF) on how to add ACF to your plugin and using it.

+THE API MAY BREAK!
+We are on:
+ - VERSION `0.1.0-SNAPSHOT`

 ## Targeted Platforms
 Requires CraftBukkit, Spigot or Paper.